-Most of the tourist itineraries and Package Tour s have restricted the beauty of Kerala in its serene beaches, mesmerising hill stations, mouth-watering sea-food and mind-blowing Kerala architecture.
+Most of the tourist itineraries and Package Tours have restricted the beauty of Kerala in its serene beaches, mesmerizing hill stations, mouth-watering sea-food, and mind-blowing Kerala architecture.
 Beyond these attractions, the Fortresses of Kerala offers you a chance to time travel back to the grandeur bygone eras of kingdoms and empires.
-The fortresses speak of the history, culture and the soul of the land it stands.
+The fortresses speak of the history, culture, and the soul of the land it stands.

 Despite the wild vines climbing its walls and birds nestling, the forts of Kerala have withstood the sands of time in all its former glory and magnificence.

 Let us have a look into some of the famous Forts in Kerala.

 St Angelo Fort

 St Angelo Fort in Kannur was built by the first Portuguese Viceroy of India in 1505.
 The fort was built overlooking the fishing harbor of Mappila Bay.
 The Fort is surrounded by sea on its three sides.
 The fort landed in the hands of the British in the late 18th century and was made into a garrison.